ValiantV/Ahnaf.github.io/README.md

 ### Development of Web Application for Banking Scenario
 Designed and developed a web application using MySQL, PHP, HTML, CSS, and JavaScript with Role-Based Access Control (RBAC) for a banking scenario.
 The application allowed users to log in and perform transactions, while admins could manage CRUD (Create, Read, Update, Delete) operations.

+### Library Management System (Python)
+Developed a Python-based library system with user authentication, book management, and input validation.
+Implemented secure login/registration and a nested dictionary to store book details.
+Demonstrated proficiency in Python scripting, data handling, and secure system design.

+### Malware Analysis Sandbox (Kali Linux)
+Built a malware analysis sandbox using VMware, Wireshark, Regshot, NetworkMiner, Fiddler, and Sysmon.
+Conducted dynamic analysis of malware samples to identify malicious behaviour and Indicators of Compromise (IOCs).
+Demonstrated hands-on experience with cybersecurity tools and threat analysis techniques.

 ---

 ## Additional Experience